shiro-z117/TCSS460-Group7-FrontEnd-v2/README.md

 - Figuring out the bug within our own Credentials API was difficult but ended up being a simple fix (since we resorted to paying the $7 fee in Render, we couldn't find a free work around)

 ### Bao
+- Working on the same branch with other teammates help reduce a lot of conflicts in the code.

 ### Shiraz